Frank Verstraete: Scientific work

 Among his notable contributions is the discovery that there are nine different ways (represented by equivalence classes under stochastic LOCC operations (SLOCC)) in which four qubits can be entangled, the theoretical demonstration that a universal quantum computer can be realized entirely by dissipation, and the development of a quantum generalization of the classical Metropolis algorithm to find ground states of many-body Hamiltonians.

 He played a leading role in the development of modern variational methods of quantum many-body physics based on Matrix product states (MPS), Tensor network states, and Projected entangled pair states (PEPS) and applying them to problems in condensed-matter physics, many-body physics, and quantum field theory.
 Among others, he was among the authors introducing fermionic PEPS, continuous MPS, and matrix product operators, and he is co-author of a highly cited review on the topic.

 Awards

-Verstraete has received numerous awards, among them the Lieben Prize in 2009 and the Francqui Prize in 2018 and is also distinguished visiting research chair at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario.
+Verstraete has received numerous awards, among them the Hermann Kümmel early achievement award in many-body physics, the Lieben Prize in 2009 and the Francqui Prize in 2018 and is also distinguished visiting research chair at the Perimeter Institute for Theoretical Physics in Waterloo, Ontario.